flare-foundation/verifier-indexer-api/CONTRIBUTING.md

 ```
 ## Proposing Web2Json attestation type source changes

-Community members can propose adding or removing supported Web2 API endpoints by updating the `Web2Json` source list at `src/config/web2/web2-json-sources.ts` and opening a pull request.
+Community members can propose adding or removing supported Web2 API endpoints by updating the `Web2Json` source list at [src/config/web2/web2-json-sources.ts](src/config/web2/web2-json-sources.ts) and opening a pull request.

-Use the template in `src/config/web2/pull_request_template.md` and follow the checklist.
+Use the following PR [template](src/config/web2/pull_request_template.md) and follow the checklist.

-This will undergo an initial review by the Flare team and then be submitted to the Management Group for voting.
+This will undergo an initial review by the Flare Foundation and then be submitted to the Management Group for voting.
-If accepted, the changes will be applied and rolled out in phases: first on Songbird and on Flare network.
+If accepted, the changes will be applied and rolled out in phases: first on Songbird and then on Flare.